-With multiple new technologies being introduced to the suffering oil and gas industry in 2020, 3D printing is the latest fad to gain traction in the space.
-Additive manufacturing has been extremely useful during the Covid-19 pandemic, delivering vital PPE to frontline workers across the globe.
-But now, the ever-evolving technology is also being used in innovative ways across the energy sector.
+Multiple new technologies are present now that’s why the oil and gas industry is suffering in 2020.
+3D printing is the latest fad to gain traction in space.
+Additive manufacturing has been extremely useful during the Covid-19 pandemic.
+It is delivering vital PPE to frontline workers across the globe.
+But now, the ever-evolving technology is also useable in innovative ways across the energy sector.

 To effectively manufacture additives, companies must create a digital inventory.
-The idea is to make a database of all the parts needed, their design, and how they can be made with a 3D printer.
-This helps companies prepare for any spare part they might suddenly need.
+The idea is to make a database of all the parts we need.
+Their design and how they can be makeable with a 3D printer.
+This helps companies prepare for any spare parts they might suddenly need.

 Click here to read the full article.